structurizr/structurizr.github.io/dsl/language.md

 Notes:

-- See [Help - Icons](https://structurizr.com/help/icons) for information about HTTPS/CORS if you are using the Structurizr cloud service/on-premises installation/Lite and specifying a branding icon via a URL.
+- See [Notation - Icons](/ui/diagrams/notation#icons) for information about HTTPS/CORS if you are using the Structurizr cloud service/on-premises installation/Lite and specifying a branding icon via a URL.

 ## terminology